 This version of “Man” is too clean-cut and poppy for me.
 This did nothing for me.
 That is exactly how I feel about Keith Haring’s art.
 Owl City is uninspired Pop Art.
 This is Haring painting Monet — do I need to say more?

 Got to Get You Into My Life – Perry Farrell

 This is chaos with form.
 Farrell puts this magical Beatles song together with an abstract voice.
 It’s an abstract painting with colliding images, intelligently painted by Wassily Kandinsky.
-Kadinsky creating a Monet is pleasant to my ears and eyes, and it left me wanting to hear more of Farrell creating his Kadinsky of McCartney.
+Kandinsky creating a Monet is pleasant to my ears and eyes, and it left me wanting to hear more of Farrell creating his Kandinsky of McCartney.